alpaca-core/acord/README.md

 ## Build and Run Acord

 CMake 3.24+ and a C++20 capable compiler are required.
+Ninja is also required if you use the provided presets.

+Instructions for setting up the recommended build environment for various platforms can be found [here](https://github.com/alpaca-core/alpaca-core-sdk/blob/master/doc/dev/dev-env.md)

+If you have CMake, Ninja and a C++20 compiler installed, you should be able to build acord with the following commands:

 ```bash
 $ git clone https://github.com/alpaca-core/acord.git